Stereotypes of South Asians: Cultural prejudices in American schools

 In the minds of many Americans, Rosser writes, Indian women are to be pitied and the positive social progress made by many women in India is completely ignored.
 Despite the fact that women's right to vote, other labor and civil rights in the United States took time in American history, such facts are never contextualized or compared to the social and political uplift of modern Indian women.
 The prevailing image is that if the unfortunate females of South Asia survive a deprived childhood they are likely to be burned in a dowry death after their forced marriage to a complete stranger.
 Indian women are shown as downtrodden and powerless victims, unlike American women who have more freedom.
 Indira Gandhi is seen as an anomaly.
 The numerous Indian women who every year join the colleges in America are also seen as anomalous.

 Rosser notes that while India's religion and the caste system are emphasized in American discourse, no mention is made of post-independence secular India's efforts toward national integration of its minorities.
 No mention is made of laws and efforts against discrimination, or the country's 60-year effort towards active inclusion of scheduled caste and scheduled tribe population in educational and employment opportunities.
 People also forget to introspect the fact that social discrimination and prejudice has been a widespread worldwide issue, for example the treatment of African Americans in southern United States.

 Outsourcing/offshoring/call centres

-Barack Obama has said that the prevailing stereotype being cultivated against Indians in the United States is that "all U.S. jobs are being outsourced to India," and the stereotype is adversely affecting India–United States relations.
+Former U.S. President Barack Obama has said that the prevailing stereotype being cultivated against Indians in the United States is that "all U.S. jobs are being outsourced to India," and the stereotype is adversely affecting India–United States relations.
 He also commented that such stereotypes have "outlived their usefulness" and "ignore today's reality."
 Obama said, "Trade between our countries is not just a one-way street of American jobs and companies moving to India.
 It is a dynamic two-way relationship that is creating jobs, growth and higher standards in both our countries."